← Back to Grammar

 directly

-💡 Why feminine?
-The -mente suffix historically comes from the Latin word "mente" (ablative of "mens" = mind), which is feminine.
-So adverbs are literally formed from the feminine adjective + "mente" (with a ... mind).
+The -mente suffix comes from Latin "mente" (ablative of "mens" = mind), which is feminine.
+Adverbs are literally formed from the feminine adjective + "mente" (with a ... mind).

-For adjectives that end in -e or a consonant (and don't change for gender), simply add -mente directly to the adjective.
+For adjectives ending in -e or a consonant (that don't change for gender), add -mente directly.

 Adjective (-e or consonant) + -mente